Access types overview

 Classify a session as Exclusive

-If you set a session is set as exclusive, a user can’t schedule any other sessions within that exclusive session’s entire time block.
+If you set a session as exclusive, a user can’t schedule any other sessions within that exclusive session’s entire time block.

 This is an example scenario: Sessions A & B are scheduled to occur on the same day and during the same time block.
 Session A is set as exclusive.
 Jessie adds Session A to their schedule.
 When they try to add Session B, a pop-up notifies them that there is a scheduling conflict.